brajwa/spatial-neuro/modelGanglionicNetwork/Manual/Manual.md

 We have described all the R functions implemented for the generative modeling.
-We write a **main** function to call these functions sequentially with proper parameters, maintain correct folder and file paths and construct the intensity profile of the neurons in Fiji BEFORE moving to the neuron generation part.
+We write a **main** function to call these functions sequentially with proper parameters, maintain correct folder and file paths and construct the intensity profile of the neurons in Fiji **before** moving to the neuron generation part.

 ## Generating neuron centers